nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/indexing-and-query.md

 The Nuxeo Platform stores documents and their property values either in a database (VCS) or in a NoSQL database (DBS).
 This data is also at the same time indexed in an Elasticsearch index.
 To query those documents, several approaches are offered by the platform depending on whether you are from a remote application or in some Java code executed server-side.
 In the end, all the methods lead to two possibilities:

-*   Query the data store (VCS or DBS). &nbsp;Queries there are "transactional", which means that the result will reflect exactly the state of the database in the transaction where the query is executed
+- Query the data store (VCS or DBS).
+Queries there are "transactional", which means that the result will reflect exactly the state of the database in the transaction where the query is executed
-*   Query the Elasticsearch index.
+- Query the Elasticsearch index.
 This is the most scalable and efficient way to perform a query.
 Benchmarks show querying the repository using this Elasticsearch index scales orders of magnitude better than the database.

 ### A Query Language